telerik/xamarin-forms-docs/nativecontrols/android/chart/chart-palettes.md

 ---
 title: Palettes
-page_title: RadChartView Palettes | Telerik UI for Android Documentation
+page_title: RadChartView Palettes | Telerik UI for Xamarin.Android Documentation
 description: An article about the palettes in RadChartView for Android.
 This article explains how to use the predefined palettes in RadChartView and how to create custom palettes.
 slug: chart-palettes
 tags: radchartview, palettes, chart